asyncapi/website/pages/docs/tutorials/getting-started/slackbot-websocket-tutorial.md

 ## Define AsyncAPI Version, API Information, and Server

-You start your AsyncAPI document by specifying the AsyncAPI version and essential information about your Slackbot API which includes details such as the `title`, `version` and `description`.
+You start your AsyncAPI document by specifying the AsyncAPI version and essential information about your Slack application's API which includes details such as the `title`, `version` and `description`.

 The `ws` server section allows you to define the protocol and specify information about the URLs your application will use, such as  `host`, `pathname`, and `description`.

 The WebSocket URL is generated  by invoking the [apps.connections.open](https://api.slack.com/methods/apps.connections.open) method from Slack’s API.
-You use the authorization tokens obtained during the Slack Bot configuration to generate this URL.
+You use the authorization tokens obtained during the configuration of  my-slack-bot to generate this URL.

 ```
 asyncapi: '3.0.0'
 info:
-  title: SlackBot API
+  title: MySlackBot API
   version: '1.0.0'
   description:  |
     The SlackBot App manages popular messages in a workspace by monitoring message reaction data from Slack's Event API.

 servers:
   ws:
-    host: wss.slack.com/
+    host: wss://wss-primary.slack.com/
-    pathname:  ticket=$ticketId&app_id=$appId
+    pathname: link/?ticket=13748dac-b866-4ea7-b98e-4fb7895c0a7f&app_id=fe684dfa62159c6ac646beeac31c8f4ef415e4f39c626c2dbd1530e3a690892f
-    protocol: ws
+    protocol: wss
     description: "Websocket URL generated to communicate with Slack"
 ```

 ## Define Operations and Channels
 The  `operation` property, is all about defining specific tasks your application can perform.
-Essentially, it's how your Slackbot interacts with Slack.
+Essentially, it's how your my-slack-bot interacts with Slack.

 In this example, we make use of two operations.
 The `helloListenerOperation` keeps an eye out for the message sent by the Slack server when a WebSocket connection is successfully established.
 On the other hand, the `reactionListener` is focused on the reaction_added event type.

-Your Slackbot is designed to be notified of events within your workspace.
+Your Slack application is designed to be notified of events within your workspace.
 It does this by subscribing to a specific event type making use of Slack's Event API.
 So in this case the `action` property in both the operations is set to receive events.

 Now, moving on to the `channels` section.
 The `address` specifies where the channel is tuned in to receive messages while the `messages`  property  defines the structure of the event it's set up to handle.